Eugene Lee Yang: Awards

-Yang won several awards with his work with The Try Guys.
+Yang won several awards for his work with The Try Guys.
 Additionally, on June 20, 2016, he was awarded Unforgettable 2015 Male Breakout Star of the Year.
 In October 2019, he was awarded the Human Rights Campaign's Visibility Award.
-In May 2020, he was given the Phenom Award for LGBTQ+ Activism from the Shorty Awards for his work with The Trevor Project, for whom he has hosted multiple fundraising events and raised over $150,000 through his coming out video.
+In May 2020, he was given the Phenom Award for LGBTQ+ Activism from the Shorty Awards for his work with The Trevor Project, for whom he has hosted multiple fundraising events and raised over $150,000 through his coming-out video.
 Yang was one of the first honorees given the 2021 YouTube Channel Changer Award for his work for racial justice through his documentary and fundraiser, We Need To Talk About Anti-Asian Hate.